Australia & New Zealand’s leading nutrition & dietetics educators & researchers

 She has been at Curtin as a permanent staff member since 1996 is a highly experienced lecturer winning teaching awards including being awarded Senior Fellow of the Higher Education Academy (UK) in 2019.

 Andrea is responsible for teaching public health nutrition and research methods focusing on qualitative research for both undergraduate and postgraduate students enrolled in Dietetics, Honours and Public Health.
-She also undertakes resarch supervision of Honours, Masters and Doctorial level students.
+She also undertakes research supervision of Honours, Masters and Doctorial level students.

-• Professor Clare Wall (Deputy Chair NZ)
+Professor Clare Wall (Deputy Chair NZ)

 University of Auckland, New Zealand